Course guide of Urban Design 4 (2091149)

 1. Theoretical-Practical Block.

 Students will carry out, according to the instructions of the teacher in charge of their group, works of reading and critical interpretation of some texts and reference projects throughout the course.
-These works will be presented in writing or orally for evaluation, and will consist of a synthetic description, as well as a development or detailed explanation of the most outstanding ideas in the student's opinion of the proposed text/project.
+These works will be presented in writing or orally for evaluation, or by writing a brief theoretical test on them.

 2. Practical Block of Urban-Territorial Project